del2090/del2090.github.io/_pages/about.md

 Topics
 ======
-I am generally interested in applications of statistical modeling and machine learning in various biological disciplines.
+I am generally interested in applications of statistical modeling and machine learning in various biological disciplines.<br>
 Specifically, I Currently focus on statistically modeling ancestries of ancient individuals.